lucee/lucee-docs/docs/04.guides/13.Various/37.deploy-AWSElasticBeanstalk/page.md

 Now we define the local server that we are going to be using, select Tomcat V6.0 and using the Browse... button point it to your local Tomcat installation directory

-Press Finish and the local server should be created. and started, you should get a window in Eclipse like the one below:
+Press Finish and the local server should be created and started, you should get a window in Eclipse like the one below:

 Now that we have this running fine, click on the Servers tab (shown above) and stop the server.
 Double click on the server and you will get a Server configuration screen.